Ecdosis/Psef/README.md

 source files: they include the GUI functioanlity, the CMS web-pages, the stylesheets etc. It's everything, and to preserve just the non-interoperable sources doesn't save anything of interest.
-A future user would likely recode the source documents and rewrite the program code from scratch.
+A future user would likely choose to re-encode the source documents and rewrite all the software from scratch.
 But with Psef the edition can live on in the same form as originally designed.
+Even if in future these technologies become obsolete the plain text files of each version will survive.

 ### Sharing

-Psef archives can be stored on a USB stick, or transferred through online services like dropbox etc. The functionality is all in the Javascript and can be reused or downloaded afresh from the Ecdosis website.
+Psef archives can be stored on a USB stick, or transferred through online services like dropbox etc. The functionality is all in the Javascript and can be reused, or if redesign or updating is needed, downloaded afresh from the Ecdosis website.